harshp30/ClapControlledLamp/README.md

 Lessons:

-This was great software-hardware that let me work with relays and also allowing me to apply a project to a pre-existing object (in this case the lamp).
-It makes a bit trickier to make a project around something physical rather than from scratch.
+This was a great software-hardware project that let me work with relays and also allowed me to apply a project to a pre-existing object (in this case the lamp).
+It makes it a bit trickier to make a project around something physical rather than from scratch.

 Possible Improvements:

-Two ways I could have improved the lamp is by making the system more portable for the ease of moving it and my concealing some sort of coating around the lamp to make the hardware less visible.
+Two ways I could have improved the lamp is by making the system more portable for the ease of moving it and concealing some sort of coating around the lamp to make the hardware less visible.